dlernstrom/presentations/Kivy/kivy.md

     from kivy.app import App
     from kivy.uix.button import Button

     class TestApp(App):
         def build(self):
             return Button(text='Hello World')

     TestApp().run()

 .fx: smaller

 # presenter notes
+Several things to note here.
+First, the main class (TestApp) derives from App.
+That's important.
+Second, notice that the build method returns a Button instance.
+The build method should return a widget.
+Kivy believes in a hierarchy of widgets.

 ---